This topic describes how to verify that your payment submitted within Zuora was processed for the correct amount by your payment gateway and/or bank.

 First, find the payment in Zuora, then compare that to your Payment Gateway.
 There is a search feature in Zuora that allows you to search for payment by Account Name or Account Number, Payment Number, or Invoice Number.

-In Zuora, click Payment Operations in the left-hand column, then click the Payments tab at the top of the screen.
-The Payments tab includes a Search field that you can use for your query.
+In the left navigation of Zuora, click Payments > Payments.
+The All Payments page is displayed and includes a Search field that you can use for your query.

 Next, click the payment that you want to view.
 The specific payment details screen in Zuora has all of the infomation that you will need.